 Matera

-The cave houses are fascinating and well worth a visit to Matera alone, however if you want to learn even more about the history then you can learn more about the town in the Museo Nazionale Ridola and also live the old style cave house experience with some of the reconstructed caves such as the Casa Grotta di Vico Solitario.
+Holiday in Matera, on Basilicata’s boundary with Puglia, to visit the world famous honeycomb of caves (sassi) and frescoed rock churches.
+The caves have become the heart and soul of Matera and well worth a visit to Matera alone, however if you want to learn even more about the history then you can learn more about the town in the Museo Nazionale Ridola and also live the old style cave house experience with some of the reconstructed caves such as the Casa Grotta di Vico Solitario.

 Loading icon